Whitey Bulger: Arms trafficking

-The murder of Deborah Hussey
+Murder of Deborah Hussey

-Bulger decided to kill Deborah Hussey, the 26-year-old stepdaughter and mistress of Flemmi, because he considered her a liability.
-Hussey knew about dealings of the Winter Hill Gang and had started going to a bar frequented by the gang, where she indiscriminately named Bulger and Flemmi in conversation to acquire money from low-level gangsters who feared her step-father.
-Deborah Hussey's mother and Flemmi's girlfriend, Marion Hussey, had also become aware of the affair.
+In 1985, Bulger decided to kill Flemmi's 26-year-old stepdaughter, Deborah Hussey, who he regarded as a liability.
+Hussey knew about the Winter Hill Gang's dealings and had started going to a bar they frequented, where she indiscriminately named Bulger and Flemmi in conversation to acquire money from low-level gangsters who feared her stepfather.
+When testifying against Bulger in his 2013 racketeering trial, Flemmi would later admit to receiving oral sex from his stepdaughter on at least two occasions.
+Marion Hussey, Deborah's mother and Flemmi's girlfriend, was allegedly aware of these liaisons.

-On January 14, 1985, Flemmi drove Hussey to the East Third Street house, which Bulger called "the Hauntey".
-Bulger strangled Hussey in the home's kitchen.
+On January 14, 1985, Flemmi drove Hussey to East Third Street, which Bulger now nicknamed "the Hauntey," where Bulger strangled Hussey in the kitchen.
 Weeks, who was also present, was taken by surprise by the murder as he was unaware Hussey would be killed.
-After Hussey was taken to the basement, Flemmi thought she was still alive and strangled her again by looping a rope around her neck, tying a stick to the rope and twisting it until she choked to death.
-The gangsters then followed their regular post-killing routine, with Bulger going upstairs to nap, Flemmi removing Hussey's teeth and clothing, and Flemmi and Weeks burying the body in the basement alongside those of Barrett and McIntyre.
+After Hussey was taken to the basement, Flemmi realized she was still alive and strangled her again by looping a rope around her neck, tying a stick to the rope and twisting it until she choked to death.
+The gangsters then followed their regular post-killing routine, with Bulger going upstairs, Flemmi removing Hussey's teeth and clothing and Flemmi and Weeks burying the body in the basement alongside those of Barrett and McIntyre.
 An associate of Flemmi, Phil Costa, provided lime to pour over the corpses to speed up decomposition.

-When Michael Nee put the house up for sale, Bulger and Flemmi decided it would be easier and cheaper to rebury the bodies elsewhere than to buy the property.
-After Flemmi acquired body bags from an undertaker, Bulger, Flemmi and Weeks exhumed the decomposed bodies and reinterred them at a vacant lot on Hallett Street in Dorchester on Halloween night 1985.
+When Michael Nee put the house up for sale, Bulger and Flemmi decided it would be easier and cheaper to rebury the bodies elsewhere than to buy the property themselves.
+After Flemmi acquired body bags from an undertaker, he, Bulger and Weeks exhumed the bodies and reinterred them at a vacant lot on Hallett Street in Dorchester.
 As Weeks stood guard with a rifle while Bulger and Flemmi reburied the remains, a young man stopped nearby to urinate.
 Failing to notice the reburials taking place, the man returned to his car and left the scene.
-An angry Bulger chastized Weeks for not shooting the man, saying there was "plenty of room in the hole".
+An angry Bulger chastised Weeks for not shooting the man, saying there was "plenty of room in the hole."